-In order to make the most of the insights you can gather from Creative Intelligence, there are a few key topics you and your team will want to align on before you get started.
+In order to make the most of the insights you can gather from Creative Analytics, there are a few key topics you and your team will want to align on before you get started.
 Remember, you’re here to gather insights you can act on—not just to add more stats to a spreadsheet!

 With that, you’ll want to first decide if you’re going to analyze multiple campaigns, a single campaign, or an individual asset.
 For example, analysis at the campaign or multi-campaign level can provide insights and identify trends or brand best practices for future campaigns.
 Analysis at the asset level will provide in-the-moment insights to fuel real-time optimizations.
 Ultimately, what you choose will help determine how to use your findings to feed next steps.